Kris-Syevens/Kris-Syevens/README.md

 - 🔭 I’m currently working on my **Bug-Zapper** web application.

-- 👨‍💻 All of my projects are available at [syevens.com](syevens.com)
+- 👨‍💻 My featured projects are available at [syevens.com](syevens.com)

 - 📫 How to reach me **kris@syevens.com**